tips

 • Valid driving licence and ID/passport

-V-16 beacon: From January 1, 2026, Spain-registered vehicles must carry a V-16 connected beacon instead of warning triangles.
-Tourists in rental cars should still have the traditional equipment provided.
+Since January 1, 2026, Spain-registered vehicles must carry a V-16 connected beacon instead of warning triangles.
+Tourists in rental cars should still have the traditional equipment provided by the rental company.

-Before driving off in a rental, check that the reflective vest is inside the car (not in the boot).
+Before driving off in a rental, check that the reflective vest is inside the car, not in the boot.
 If you need to exit the vehicle on a roadside, you must put it on before opening the door.
+This catches a lot of visitors off guard.

 Alcohol and Drug Limits